FidelusAleksander/ghcertified/content/questions/admin/question-044.md

 ---
-question: "Which GitHub plans allow organizations to own an unlimited number of public and private repositories with a full feature set on private repositories? (choose two.)"
+question: "Which GitHub plans allow organizations to own an unlimited number of public and private repositories? (choose two.)"
 archetype: "questions"
 title: "Question 044"
 draft: false